Carey Lyon Scholarship

 - be an Australian or New Zealand citizen, Australian permanent resident or permanent humanitarian visa holder

-- be enrolled full-time in the Bachelor of Architectural Design (BP250) or the Master of Architecture (MC163) in 2019
+- be enrolled full-time (48 credit points per semester) in the Bachelor of Architectural Design (BP250) or the Master of Architecture (MC163) in 2023

 - be able to demonstrate financial and/or educational disadvantage such as: